Polymer Comply Europe

 Course Curriculum

-How can you meet and comply with the REACH reporting requirements?
-What you need: ECHA account, IUCLID template, information on use, and an emissions estimate submitted via REACH-IT.
+How you can meet the REACH reporting requirements.
+Covers the ECHA account, IUCLID templates, and how to submit an emissions estimate via REACH-IT.

 Who Is This For